lindbrook/cholera/README.md

 <img src="man/figures/README-unnamed-chunk-11-1.png" width="50%" /><img src="man/figures/README-unnamed-chunk-11-2.png" width="50%" />

-#### note on parallelization
+#### parallelization

-Parallel computation is implemented using the ‘parallel’ package, which is part of the base R distribution.
-Currently, where applicable, parallelization is enabled by default via `multi.core = TRUE` (you can also specify or limit the number of cores by passing an integer or by setting `multi.core = FALSE`.
-Note that although some precautions are taken in the R.app, the developers of the ‘parallel’ package strongly discourage against using parallelization within a GUI or embedded environment.
+Parallelization is implemented using the ‘parallel’ package, which is part of the base R distribution.
+Where applicable, parallelization is enabled by default via `multi.core = TRUE` (you can also set or limit the number of cores by passing an integer or by setting `multi.core = FALSE`.
+Note that although some precautions are taken in the R application, the developers of the ‘parallel’ package strongly discourage against using parallelization within a GUI or embedded environment.
 See `vignette("Parallelization")` for details.
 That said, I’ve had few, if any, problems with using the package in parallel on